intuition-dev/intuDocs/meta-slides/10_pillars.md

 Cloud v2.0 is fully server-less.
 E.g. AWS Amplify or better Google FireStore.
 For example: user auth is client side only.
-A good first project is to move user auth Google FireBase and use FireStore for CRUD.
+A good first project is to move user auth Google FireStore and use FireStore for CRUD.
 Again, it is purely client side.
 Alternatively, one can host and mount a web app on S3, without the need for FTP, and additionally, use CDN for http certs.